 CIRCULATING A REFERENDUM PETITION

-To view results of Utah Initiatives and Referenda since 1960, click here.
+To view results and information of Utah Initiatives and Referenda since 1960, click here.

 For a list of initiatives and referenda currently in process, click here